 When starting your career journey, it is essential to have a plan that addresses all your personal and professional milestones—not just your preferred work setting.
 Developing a robust plan allows you to grow based on the impact you want to make.
-This can be achieved by having a clear understanding of your priorities and goals and having support to help you tackle your milestones.
+This can be achieved by having a clear understanding of your priorities and goals and having the support to help you tackle your milestones.

-We spoke with Jill Glessner, MS, CCC-SLP, Regional Director and ASHA Continuing Education Administrator from EBS Healthcare, who offers the following tips to help you develop your career plan.
+We spoke with Jill Glessner, MS, CCC-SLP, Regional Director, and ASHA Continuing Education Administrator from EBS Healthcare, who offers the following tips to help you develop your career plan.